neosaurrrus/baby-agenda/notes.md

 # The Plan

-I produced a diagram of what I intended to develop:
+I did produce a class diagram to figure out the structure of the app and created user stories.

 However as they say, no plan survives reality.
+The user stories were mostly correct but as I thought about the app more, the class diagram evolved further.

 ## The backend

-If you have read my previous posts, you probably know how making a rails app goes based on the class diagram above.
-Since I left the main focus was supposed to be in the Javascript, I didn't try and do anything too fancy other than what was required for the front end.
+Since I figured the main focus was supposed to be in the Javascript, I didn't try and do anything too fancy other than what was required for the front end.

 The rails backend turned out to be quite difficult due making a mistake in implementing it in how it should have been done.
 That makde me assume that was not the correct way and I began a silly journey trying to do something ultimately simple in a wierd way.